 Interest-rate risk is the risk that unplanned fluctuations in earnings will result from interest-rate volatility, while credit risk is the risk that an issuer of debt securities may default on its obligations.
 At December 31, 2021, Federated Hermes was exposed to interest-rate risk as a result of investments in debt securities held by certain consolidated investment companies and strategies (\$72.8 million) and holding investments in fixed-income Federated Hermes Funds (\$26.5 million).
 At December 31, 2021, management considered a hypothetical 300-basis-point fluctuation in interest rates.
 Management determined that the impact of such a fluctuation on these investments would not have a material effect on Federated Hermes' financial condition or results of operations.
 At December 31, 2021, these investments and additional investments in money market accounts (\$173.1 million) exposed Federated Hermes to credit risk.
-At December 31, 2021, management considered a hypothetical 300-basis-point fluctuation in credit spreads.
+At December 31, 2021, management considered a hypothetical 300-basis-point fluctuation could impact Federated Hermes' financial condition or results of operations in credit spreads.
 Management determined that such a fluctuation could impact Federated Hermes' financial condition and results of operations by approximately \$13 million.